dt-spec/mental-health-ai/README.md

 npm install
 ```

-3. Create a `.env.local` file in the root directory and add your API keys:
+3. Create a `.env.local` file with your API keys:
 ```
 ELEVENLABS_API_KEY=your_elevenlabs_api_key
 OPENAI_API_KEY=your_openai_api_key